On this page:

-Do the Flexible Budgets or Reach Target Monthly spend support Performance Max campaigns?
+Do the Pause When Things Spend Too Much or Reach Target Monthly spend support Performance Max campaigns?

 Yes, both Budget Scripts can be used for Performance Max campaigns.
 But you'll need to make sure they run on the New Google Ads Scripts Experience.
 You can read more about this here.

-Do the Flexible Budget or Reach Target Monthly spend support video and local campaigns?
+Do the Pause When Things Spend Too Much or Reach Target Monthly spend support video and local campaigns?

 You can track data for these campaigns using these scripts but are restrained from taking any sort of action, like updating the campaign's budget or enabling/pausing these types of campaigns.
 The restriction is from the API side for this specific campaign type.

-Do the Flexible Budget Reach, or Target Monthly spend support smart campaigns?
+Do the Pause When Things Spend Too Much or Reach Target Monthly spend support smart campaigns?

 Due to API restrictions, it's not possible to track or apply changes to smart campaigns through the script.

-If I wanted to change the budget of an already running flexible budget script, is it enough to just change and save it in the existing setting in Optmyzr, or do I have to download and re-upload it to Google Ads?
+If I wanted to change the budget of an already running Pause When Things Spend Too Much script, is it enough to just change and save it in the existing setting in Optmyzr, or do I have to download and re-upload it to Google Ads?